QuentinRa/blog.quentinra.dev/maths/graph/index.md

                 <code>Graphe k-régulier</code>
             </td>
             <td>
-A regular graph or d-regular graph is a graph where all degrees have the same value (d, for instance 3-regular graph).
+A regular graph or d-regular graph is a graph where all degrees have the same value (d, for instance, 3-regular graph).
             </td>
         </tr>
         <tr>